MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 1. When scripts are edited in VSCode, the contents are sent by VSCode to the extension.
 The [Language Server Protocol][] mandates that this content is transferred in UTF-8.
 Therefore, it is not possible for the extension to get the wrong encoding.
-2. When scripts are executed directly in the Integrated Console, they are read off the filesystem by PowerShell directly.
-This means that if PowerShell's encoding differs from VSCode's, something may go wrong here.
+2. When scripts are executed directly in the Integrated Console, they're read from the file by PowerShell directly.
+Tf PowerShell's encoding differs from VSCode's, something can go wrong here.
 3. When a script that is open in VSCode references another script that is not open in VSCode, the extension falls back to loading that script's content from the file system.
 VSCode defaults to UTF-8 encoding, but uses [byte-order mark][], or BOM, detection to select the correct encoding.

 The problem occurs when assuming the encoding of BOM-less formats (like [UTF-8] with no BOM and [Windows-1252]).
-In these cases, the extension defaults to UTF-8 rather than more complex logic.
-The PowerShell extension cannot change VSCode's encoding settings.
-For more information see [issue #824](https://github.com/Microsoft/vscode/issues/824).
+The PowerShell extension defaults to UTF-8.
+The extension cannot change VSCode's encoding settings.
+For more information, see [issue #824](https://github.com/Microsoft/vscode/issues/824).

 ## Choosing the right encoding

 Choosing an encoding depends on the platforms and applications you use to read and write your PowerShell files.

 On Windows, many applications have long used [Windows-1252].
-Many .NET applications use [UTF-16].
-In Windows, this is often called "Unicode", Unicode is a term that now refers to a broader [standard](https://en.wikipedia.org/wiki/Unicode).
+Many .NET applications use [UTF-16], often called "Unicode".
+Unicode is a term that now refers to a broader [standard](https://en.wikipedia.org/wiki/Unicode).

-In the Linux world, on the web, and .NET Standard, UTF-8 is now the dominant encoding.
+In the Linux world, on the web, and in .NET Standard, UTF-8 is now the dominant encoding.

 Unicode encodings also have the concept of a byte-order mark (BOM).
 BOMs occur at the beginning of text to tell a decoder which encoding the text is using.
-In the case of multi-byte encodings, the BOM also indicates [endianness](https://en.wikipedia.org/wiki/Endianness) of the encoding.
+For multi-byte encodings, the BOM also indicates [endianness](https://en.wikipedia.org/wiki/Endianness) of the encoding.
 BOMs are designed to be bytes that rarely occur in non-Unicode text, allowing a reasonable guess that text is Unicode when a BOM is present.

-BOMs are optional and their adoption has not caught on in the Linux world, due to a dependable convention of UTF-8 being used everywhere.
-This means that most Linux applications presume that text input is encoded in UTF-8.
+BOMs are optional and their adoption isn't as popular in the Linux world because a dependable convention of UTF-8 being used everywhere.
+Most Linux applications presume that text input is encoded in UTF-8.
 While many Linux applications will recognize and correctly handle a BOM, a number do not, leading to artifacts in text manipulated with those applications.

 **Therefore**: